 But in many cases, this solution will cause serious problems.
 The affected students may be traumatized, and their trauma matters, too.
-If the transgender student himself is relatively indifferent and the members of his actual sex are supportive, the best thing may be
+If the transgender student himself is relatively indifferent and the members of his actual sex are supportive, the best thing may be to have him remain with them.
+In yet other cases, if members of his same sex (but opposite gender) are not accepting or if, despite their good will, he feels embarrassed by having to undress or shower in their presence, having him use an individualized facility or a

-7 If a school were merely using gender identity as a proxy for sex where sex differentiation would have been a violation then its actions would also be a violation.
+7 If a school were merely using gender identity as a proxy for sex where sex differentiation would have been a violation, then its actions would also be a violation.
 For example, if a school had excluded all individuals of the feminine gender from chemistry class, because they wanted to exclude as many girls as possible, that would be a violation.
 But in this case, separating by sex for toilets, locker rooms and showers is perfectly legal under the 1975 Regulation.
 Hence, even if (contrary to fact) gender identity were being used as a proxy for sex, it would be legal.